CasperN/silica/Design.md

   * **Front End Annotation** Operations marked appropriately (e.g., #[TriviallyResumed], TBD) may cause non-trivial handling to be a front end compile error.
   * Whole program analysis may also determine that an operation is always trivially resumed, enabling suspension point elision during LTO.
 If the handler can be statically determined, we could elide passing of the function pointer and perform a direct call at the `perform` site.

-## 4.2 Concurrency Model: Structured Concurrency
-Silica will adopt structured concurrency as its primary model for managing concurrent tasks, leveraging the algebraic effect system for its implementation.

-* **Core Principle:** The lifetime of concurrent tasks ("children") is strictly bound by a lexical scope.
-A scope cannot exit until all tasks spawned within it have terminated.
-This prevents "orphan" tasks and ensures predictable resource management.
-This model aligns exceptionally well with Silica's features:
-  * **Lifetimes:** Parent tasks waiting for children guarantees that data borrowed from the parent scope by child tasks remains valid for the children's entire lifetime, eliminating a major class of concurrency bugs.
-  * **Linearity:** Ensures resources passed to or used by concurrent tasks are consumed correctly according to their type rules.
-  * **Effects/Handlers:** The concurrency scope is defined naturally using an effect handler.
-Operations like spawning tasks (`perform Concurrent.spawn(...)`) are handled within this scope.
-* **Cancellation:**
-  * Cancellation is cooperative and initiated by the parent scope/handler.
-  * Checks for cancellation occur implicitly at concurrency-related suspension points within child tasks (e.g., when performing scheduler yields, channel operations, or potentially specific effect operations designated as cancellation points).
-    * Upon detecting cancellation, the parent calls the child coroutine's explicit `destroy` method (see Section 2.3) is called by the concurrency handler to ensure graceful consumption of linear resources (effects performed during destroy/defer unwinding must be resumable).

 ## 5. Alternatives Considered (Deferred or Rejected)